-The overall demand outlook has become uncertain due to the outbreak of the COVID-19 pandemic.
-Very strong demand is expected to continue in the health care and life science end-use segments.
-Demand for consumer goods related products is expected to remain satisfactory, while decline in transportation, homebuilding and furniture, as well as in industrial related products.
-Ahlstrom-Munksjö’s comparable EBITDA in the second quarter of 2020 is expected to be lower than in the second quarter of 2019 due to lower delivery volumes.
+The overall market environment remains uncertain, albeit with signs of a gradual normalization of customer activity in certain end-use segments.
+Good demand is expected to continue in the healthcare and life science end-use segments.
+Demand for consumer goods related products is expected to remain relatively stable, while continuing at a weak level in home building and industrial related products.
+Demand for furniture and transportation related products is expected to recover.
+Ahlstrom-Munksjö’s delivery volumes in the third quarter of 2020 are expected to be lower than in the third quarter of 2019.

 In the third quarter of 2020, scheduled maintenance shutdown at the Aspa pulp mill is expected to be carried out, with a negative profit impact of approximately EUR 4 million.